What do you need to know about lip fillers?

-Soon enough though, it transpired that it wasn’t just the overdrawing, lining, filling, mattifying, redefining and final swipe of gloss that was transforming her cupid’s bow.
-The then 17 year old who’d built an empire on the lip cosmetic sets confessed that she’d also had lip fillers to enhance her pout.
+In 2015, Kylie Jenner’s enviable pout took over Cara Delevingne’s brows as the most sought after celebrity feature, while Kylie’s Lip Kits sell out in seconds and make-up tutorials on the 40 minute process garner millions of views.
+Soon enough though, it transpired that it wasn’t just good genetics or the result of make-up which was transforming her cupid’s bow.
+The then-17 year old who’d built an empire on the cosmetic sets confessed that she’d also had lip fillers to enhance her pout.

 The revelation led to a surge in enquiries from the public wanting to specifically copy Jenner’s look, and demand for cosmetic injectable fillers (such as Juvederm®, Restylane®, and Belotero®) swiftly increased like the upper-lips they inflated.